Hermann Fischer (general)

-Hermann Fischer (19 February 1894 – 12 April 1968) was a German general in the Wehrmacht during World War II.
+Hermann Julius Fischer (19 February 1894 – 12 April 1968) was a German general in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

 Fischer surrendered to the Red Army on 8 May 1945 in the Courland Pocket.
-Convicted as a war criminal in the Soviet Union, he was held until 1955.
+Convicted as a war criminal at a show trial in the Soviet Union, he was held until 7 October 1955.